Mental HealthMental Health TipsProductivity and FocusSelf Care and Mindfulness

 Get a Grip on Your Finances (Because Money Stress Is the Worst)

 I once had a client ghost me on a payment, and it wrecked my budget for the month.
-After that, I got serious about financial planning and always have an emergency fund now.
+After that, I got serious about financial planning and started keeping an emergency fund.
+These simple self-care tips for freelancers not only protect your finances but also give you peace of mind, so you can focus on work without constant anxiety.

 Stay ahead of financial stress:

-Use invoicing tools to chase down late payments automatically (less awkward than emailing, “Hey, you forgot to pay me… again”).
+Use invoicing tools to manage payments and automatically follow up on late invoices.
+It’s far easier than sending awkward emails like, “Hey, you forgot to pay me… again.”

 Take Actual Breaks (No, Scrolling Instagram Doesn’t Count)